SF-WDI-LABS/tunely-angular/docs/sprint2.md

 **Holy Guacamolé!** The page is populated with data from the server! **How amazing!**

 ## `POST` some data
 1. Let's flesh out the `newAlbum` form.
-Create a form that has fields for Album Name and Artist Name; optionally Genres (separated by commas) and Release Date.
+Create a form that has fields for Album Name and Artist Name.
+Optionally add fields for Genres (separated by commas) and Release Date.
 1. Angular allows us to call functions from our `html`!
 In `<form>`, let's add a `submit` handler like so

   ```html